ylaboratory/seismic/README.md

 # _seismic_: Single-cell Expression Integration System for Mapping genetically Implicated Cell types
 This repository contains code for the R package [_seismicGWAS_](https://github.com/ylaboratory/seismic), a implementation of the
-_seismic_ commputationa; framework for mapping genetically implicated cell types and their driver genes in complex traits and diseases, by integrating GWAS summary statistics and single cell expression data.
+_seismic_ commputational framework for mapping genetically implicated cell types and their driver genes in complex traits and diseases, by integrating GWAS summary statistics and single cell expression data.